 Equipment such as risers and lids, baffles, or outlet filters can help with the effectiveness and ease of operation and maintenance activities for your septic system.

-ü I own a private residence with a septic system located in the purple shaded area of Whatcom County on the map below.
+ü I own a private residence with a septic system located in Whatcom County.

-ü I have completed a Whatcom County Health Department Homeowner Septic Training.
+ü I have attended a Whatcom County Health Department In Person Homeowner Septic Training.

 ü I have hired a licensed specialist to complete one of the three eligible rebate activities in the past year.